-- a) In addition to the provisions of Section 7.3 d) of the Official Plan (Revised 1987) as amended, and in accordance with Section 37 of the Planning Act, Council may, in a by-law passed under Section 34, authorize increases in the height and density of development otherwise permitted in the by-law in return for the provision of community benefits in the form of facilities, services, or matters provided: - i) the community benefits bear a reasonable planning relationship to the increase in height and/or density of the proposed development; - ii) the development represents good planning, and is consistent with the other objectives of this Secondary Plan and meets applicable built form and neighbourhood compatibility objectives; and - iii) there is adequate infrastructure to support the increase in height and/or density for the proposed development. - b) A Section 37 by-law may be enacted by Council to achieve the Town's objective of obtaining certain facilities, services or other matters which would not otherwise be secured under the other provisions of the Planning Act or the Development Charges Act, and which may be of particular benefit to the Langstaff Gateway community or the Town at large.
+- a) In addition to the provisions of Section 7.3 d) of the Official Plan (Revised 1987) as amended, and in accordance with Section 37 of the Planning Act, Council may, in a By-law passed under Section 34, authorize increases in the height and/or density of development otherwise permitted in the By-law in return for the provision of community benefits in the form of facilities, services, or matters of public benefit that are set out in the Zoning Bylaw: - the community benefits bear a reasonable planning relationship to the increase in height and/or density of the proposed development; - ii) the development represents good planning, and is consistent with the other objectives of this Secondary Plan and meets applicable built form and neighbourhood compatibility objectives; and - iii) there is adequate infrastructure to support the increase in height and/or density for the proposed development. - A Section 37 By-law may be enacted by Council to achieve the Town's objective of obtaining certain facilities, services or other matters which would not otherwise be secured under the other provisions of the Planning Act or the Development Charges Act, and which may be of particular benefit to the Langstaff Gateway community or the Town at large.

-Notwithstanding the generality of the foregoing the intent of Council in passing such by-laws would be to attain facilities, services and matters such as, but not limited to:
+Notwithstanding the generality of the foregoing the intent of Council in passing such By-laws is to attain facilities, services and matters of public benefit such as, but not limited to:

-- the conservation and/or improvement of cultural heritage areas or buildings; - the preservation of woodlots, environmentally significant areas and enhancement areas, which would not be accepted as parkland dedication; - the provision of increased amounts of on-site open space or facilities such as day care centres, a library, a community centre, and recreational facilities; - the provision of affordable and special needs housing including housing for senior citizens; - enhanced connections and improvements to transit facilities (ie. The Transit Concourse);

-- additional road or servicing improvements;

-- provision of public parking facilities;

-- protection of significant views;

-- public art;

-- non profit cultural facilities; and

-- other local improvements identified in Council initiated studies.

-- c) Community benefits which are the subject of Section 37 provisions will be determined based on local community needs, intensification issues in the area, and the objectives of this Secondary Plan, with priority given to provision of community benefits in proximity to the proposed development.
+- the conservation and/or improvement of cultural heritage areas or buildings; - the preservation of woodlots, environmentally significant areas and enhancement areas, which would not be accepted as parkland dedication; - the provision of increased amounts of on-site publicly accessible open space or facilities, such as day care centres, a library, a community centre, and recreational facilities; - iv) the provision of affordable and special needs housing including housing for senior citizens; - v) enhanced connections and improvements to transit facilities (i.e. the Transit Concourse); - vi) additional road or servicing improvements; - vii) provision of public parking facilities; - viii) protection of significant views; - ix) public art; - x) non profit cultural facilities; and, - xi) other local improvements identified in Council initiated studies. - c) Community benefits which are the subject of Section 37 provisions will be determined based on local community needs, intensification issues in the area, and the objectives of this Secondary Plan, with priority given to provision of community benefits in proximity to the proposed development.